-Lead-acid batteries have been using for energy storage since the 1800s.
-And despite incredible technological advances in many areas of society, these batteries commonly use with solar panels due to their amazing reliability.
+Lead-acid batteries have been used for energy storage since the 1800s.
+And despite incredible technological advances in many areas of society, these batteries are commonly used with solar panels due to their amazing reliability.
 They remain among the best solar batteries on the market today.

 This type of solar battery is not only reliable but is also one of the most cost-effective options for energy storage.
 A bonus is that recycling or disposing of these batteries is relatively straightforward because they have been around for many years.

-There are two common types of these batteries used for storing solar energy, a flooded lead-acid battery, and a sealed lead-acid battery.
+There are two common types of these batteries used for storing solar energy, a flooded and a sealed lead-acid battery.

 Flooded Lead-acid Battery

-Flooded lead-acid batteries are among the most common solar batteries use for an off-grid solar panel system.
+Flooded lead-acid batteries are among the most common solar batteries used for an off-grid solar panel system.
 It is relatively affordable and easy to dispose of when needed.